Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

-Across all samples, the similarity between $\tau$ and the calculated Debye length $\lambda_D$ confirms that the mobility crossover is governed primarily by electrostatic depletion rather than interface roughness or boundary scattering.
-In practical terms, keeping $t$ several times larger than $\tau$ ensures that the mobility remains within a few percent of its bulk value.
+Across all samples, the close correspondence between the fitted characteristic length $\tau$ and the calculated Debye length $\lambda_D$ demonstrates that the observed crossover in the Hall-extracted effective mobility reflects primarily electrostatic depletion rather than interface roughness or boundary scattering.
+In practical terms, maintaining thicknesses $t$ several times larger than $\tau$ ensures that the electrically active conducting region spans most of the sample, and that the effective Hall mobility remains within a few percent of the intrinsic bulk mobility value expected for HPGe.
+The effective Hall mobility exhibits a thickness-dependent decrease; this arises because surface depletion reduces the eletrically active conducting thickness relative to the geometric thickness used in the Hall analysis.